Tapered Annual Allowance

 When does the Tapered Annual Allowance apply?

-First your threshold income must be calculated.
+First, your threshold income must be calculated.
 If this is over £200,000 for the current tax year, then you can move on to working out your adjusted income.
-If your adjusted income is over £240,000 AND your threshold income over £200,000, then your annual allowance begins to taper.
+If your adjusted income is over £240,000 AND your threshold income is over £200,000, your annual allowance begins to taper.
 For every £2 that your adjusted income exceeds £240,000, £1 of your annual allowance is lost.
 However, the lowest that it can be reduced to is £4,000.

 What is threshold income?